Current constraints on the minimally extended varying speed of light model through the cosmic distance duality relation: Conclusions

 In the first approach, we estimate the best-fit value for $b$ through the maximum likelihood estimator, where we find no deviation of the standard CDDR relation, within 1$\sigma$ confidence level, when considering SNe combined with any 3D BAO subsamples, either by DESI or SDSS, as well as considering SNe combined with the joint 2D and 3D BAO datasets.
 However, we find a $> 3\sigma$ confidence level deviation from the standard CDDR, in favour of a varying speed of light as in the meVSL framework, when these SNe are combined with the 2D BAO dataset.

 In the second approach, we also verify the results for $\eta_0$, and we found results with similar conclusions compared with the previous one.
-It means that while the 3D subsamples and the combination of 2D and 3D subsamples lead to a maximum of $2\sigma$ deviation, this deviation increases to $\sim 4 \sigma$ when the 2D BAO data only is considered.
-Such results might be ascribed to unaccounted systematics in the 2D BAO, as well as internal inconsistencies between the 2D and 3D BAO datasets.
+It means that while the 3D subsamples and the combination of 2D and 3D subsamples lead to a maximum of $2.6\sigma$ deviation, this deviation increases to $\sim 4 \sigma$ when the 2D BAO data only is considered.
+Such results might be ascribed to unaccounted systematics in the 2D BAO, as well as internal inconsistencies between the 2D and 3D BAO datasets, e.g. the preference for different $r_{\rm d}$ values, as suggested in~\cite{Carvalho:2015ica}.
+Moreover, it is worth mentioning that these results are valid for a specific choice of priors on the BAO sound horizon scale $r_{\rm d}$, as well as the SN absolute magnitude $M_{\rm B}$, which in turn is related to the Hubble Constant $H_0$ by SH0ES.
+A more thorough assessment on how those parameters can affect the meVSL parameter $b$, especially in light of the $H_0$ tension and a possible discrepancy between the 2D and 3D BAO measurements, will be pursued in a future work.

-It is also worth to mention that the reduced $\chi^2$ value obtained in this second approach is closer to the unity when compared to the meVSL in all cases that a 3D subsample is used.
-Therefore, the significance of the evidence for the meVSL model is reduced and future investigations can be pursued with other probes in order to expand the results found.
+Therefore, the significance of the evidence for the meVSL model in the case of the 2D BAO with SNe is still under debate, and further investigations will be performed in order to clarify whether this is due to degeneracy of the distance calibrator priors, inner disagreement between the available datasets, or a hint at novel physics beyond the standard model.